v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-defender-atp.md

 For more information, see [Policy CSP - Defender](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender) in the Windows documentation.

 - **Scan scripts loaded in Microsoft web browsers**
-  [Defender/AllowScriptScanning](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowscriptscanning) – Set to *Yes* to allow Windows Defender Script Scanning functionality.
+  [Defender/AllowScriptScanning](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowscriptscanning) – Set to *Yes* to allow Microsoft Defender Script Scanning functionality.

   **Default**: Yes

 - **Scan incoming mail messages**
-  [Defender/AllowEmailScanning](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowemailscanning) – Set to *Yes* to allow Windows Defender to scan email.
+  [Defender/AllowEmailScanning](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowemailscanning) – Set to *Yes* to allow Microsoft Defender to scan email.

   **Default**: Yes

 - **Defender sample submission consent**
-  [Defender/SubmitSamplesConsent](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-submitsamplesconsent) - Checks for the user consent level in Windows Defender to send data.
-If the required consent has already been granted, Windows Defender submits them.
+  [Defender/SubmitSamplesConsent](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-submitsamplesconsent) - Checks for the user consent level in Microsoft Defender to send data.
+If the required consent has already been granted, Microsoft Defender submits them.
 If not (and if the user has specified never to ask), the UI is launched to ask for user consent (when *Cloud-delivered protection* is set to *Yes*) before sending data.

   **Default**: Send safe samples automatically